nisrinekane/barbie/README.md

 - `POPULATION_SIZE`: The size of the population.
 - `NGEN`: The number of generations to run the genetic algorithm for.

 You can also customize the genetic operations by modifying the `evaluate`, `mutate`, and `mate` functions in `src/genetic_algorithm.py`.
-Note that you'll need to replace the `evaluate` function with a function that calculates how much an individual's shape resembles the word "Barbie".
+You'll need to replace the `evaluate` function with a function that calculates how much an individual's shape resembles the word "Barbie".

 ## Dependencies